Port

 Notes:

 The cave's year-round temperature is approximately 50°; bring a warm outer layer.
-Ryusendo is a 'living' cave; water often drips from the cave roof; bring a rain jacket.
-The ground is wet and slippery.
+Ryusendo is a 'living' cave; water often drips from the cave ceiling — you may wish to wear a rain jacket or a cap.
+Tour requires walking almost a half-mile round trip.
+Terrain includes even and uneven surfaces, inclines, and more than 300 steps; the ground is wet and slippery.
 Wear sturdy non-skid walking shoes.
-Terrain includes 310 steps.
-A walk of almost a half-mile round trip is required.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
-Boat cruise is dependant on marine conditions and may cancelled if not suitable.
+Mobility devices (wheelchairs, walkers, scooters, etc) cannot be accommodated on the transportation.
+Boat cruise operates marine and weather conditions permitting.

 We've made some updates to improve your experience.